-Alpha Chi – for juniors and seniors in all majors
+Alpha Chi – blue and green (for students in all majors)

-Delta Mu Delta – for juniors and seniors in the Business majors
+Delta Mu Delta – purple and gold (for students majoring in Business)

-Kappa Delta Pi – for students majoring in Education
+Kappa Delta Pi – purple and green (for students majoring in Education)

-Psi Chi – for students majoring or minoring in Psychology
+Psi Chi – navy and platinum (for students majoring or minoring in Psychology)

 To be considered for Latin honors at graduation, a student must have successfully completed at least sixteen course units on the letter grade system at Bloomfield College.
 Credits earned in courses below the 100 level will not be included in the cumulative grade point average upon graduation, and will not be used in determining averages for graduation with honors.
 A student who has earned a cumulative grade point average of 3.50 and a 3.50 average in the major is eligible for cum laude; both averages must be 3.65 for magna cum laude and 3.80 for summa cum laude.